 »Forest fires in the education system: 10 fundamental ideas as a necessary conceptual basis.»

-Today's society is more urban than it has ever been.
+Today's society is more urban than it has ever been before.
 This reality greatly affects the social perception of the forest in general and the management of forest fires in particular.
-The image is that of a large flame front that destroys everything, not knowing that the impact of each fire on the vegetation, its "severity", is very variable, affecting in various ways grass, scrub and woodland, according to its "intensity " This point of view is equally distant from the consequences on the population, the prevention and extinction devices and those who work in them.
+The image is that of a large flame front that devastates everything, not knowing that the impact of each fire on the vegetation, its "severity", is highly variable, affecting grass, shrubland and trees in various ways, according to its "intensity ».
+This point of view is just as distant with respect to the consequences on the population, the prevention and extinction devices and those who work in them.